-|Whilst Jane Austen would not have had the chocolate Easter Eggs associated with Easter today, it is possible that she may have used blown egg decorations at Easter time and she would have been familiar with the symbolic connotations of eggs and Easter.
-Like the Easter Bunny, eggs have been associated with rebirth and spring since Pagan times.
-Christians capitalised on this association by linking eggs to Christ’s resurrection as the hatching chick is a symbol of new life recalling Jesus emerging from his tomb after he was crucified.|
+|Whilst Jane Austen would not have had the chocolate Easter Eggs that have become an important part of Easter today, it is possible that she may have used blown egg decorations at Easter time, and she would have been familiar with the symbolic connotations of eggs and Easter.
+Like the springtime appearance of young rabbits and hares that gave rise to stories of the Easter Bunny, eggs have been associated with rebirth and spring since Pagan times.
+Christians capitalised on this association by linking eggs to Christ’s resurrection.
+The hatching chick is a symbol of new life, recalling Jesus emerging from the tomb after he was crucified.|

-Hens eggs were traditionally decorated for Easter using natural dyes.
+Hen eggs were traditionally decorated for Easter using natural dyes.
 For example, wrapping the eggs in onion skins and boiling them gave them a mottled golden appearance.

 ‘It is still the custom in the North of England, at this season of Easter, to present paste (or pasche) eggs to young women; they are covered with gold leaf, and stained.
-This is a relic of antient [an obsolete spelling of ancient] superstition, an egg being in former times considered as a type of our savoiur’s resurrection.’
+This is a relic of antient [an obsolete spelling of ancient] superstition, an egg being in former times considered as a type of our Saviour’s resurrection.’